Padmashree02/Image_Classification-DenseNet121/README.md

       : Convert the image into blob format- helps the network to understand the image through blob format.
         Note- the parameters of blob function to convert image into blob is as per the newtwork's configuration text file.

-      : Set the blob image ready and pass the blob forward to the to the loaded model
+      : Set the blob image ready and pass the blob forward to the to the loaded model.

       : Receive the first layer from the output layers and flatten the layer wrt number of classes (1000)- this layer consists of the classification scores of all classes wrt to an input image